margaretnym/BeltwayJournalists/README.md

 - 1123_raw_post_measures.csv is a CSV file showing each Beltway journalists with their assigned community.
 - SM&S_Paper_Submission-0305.ipynb is the basic python (jupyter notebook) file with analysis of top mentions, hashtags in each community.

 To comply with Twitter's Terms of Service, we did not publicly share the tweet contents of each Beltway journalist.
-Part of the files available upon request.